 The cost of the program includes the following:

-The Spring 2014 program cost is $11,150.00.
+The Fall 2014 program cost is $11,495.00.
 (Note: All rates are based on tariffs, costs, and exchange rates in effect at publication and are subject to change based on these factors.)
 Upon acceptance, you will be asked for a non-refundable confirmation deposit which is due May 1st for Fall semester participants or by November 1st for Spring semester participants.

-The Spring 2014 payment schedule is located here.
+The Fall 2014 payment schedule is located here.
+The Fall 2014 payment schedule will be forthcoming.

-Applications for participation in the spring 2014 semester are due by October 1, 2013.
-Late applications will be accepted until October 15, 2013 as long as space is available (there often is!).
+Applications for participation in the Fall 2014 semester are due by March 1, 2014.
+Late applications will be accepted as long as space is available (there often is!).
 Please note that there is a $50 late application fee in addition to the standard program fees.
 For an application, please contact:

 Office of Education Abroad